lukestein/tfhtech/raspberrypi/README.md

 ssh pi@192.168.0.140 "cvlc --one-instance -I http --http-port 8080 --http-password testpassword --no-xlib --aout=alsa --no-video-title --repeat /opt/vc/src/hello_pi/hello_video/test.h264"
 ```

-The `one-instance` flag helps ensure that any subsequent commands run in the same VLC instance. [https://wiki.videolan.org/VLC_command-line_help](Many command line flags) are available.
+The `one-instance` flag helps ensure that any subsequent commands run in the same VLC instance.
+[Many command line flags](https://wiki.videolan.org/VLC_command-line_help) are available.

 You can close this player by asking it to "play" `vlc://quit`, or remotely via SSH using e.g.,